EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-22-DaxLibContribute/DaxLibContribute.md

 After that brief detour, we can deploy the library by following the [Publish Your Library](https://github.com/daxlib/lib-quickstart-template?tab=readme-ov-file#-publish-your-library) guidance.

-We first need to create a Personal Access Token, granting `read/write` permissions on your `daxlib/daxlib fork`.
+We first need to create a Personal Access Token, granting `read/write` permissions on :material-source-fork: `evaluationcontext/daxlib` .

 ![Generate PAT Token](GeneratePATToken.png)

-We add the token as a secret on the library repo, granting these permission to your `library repo`.
+We add the token as a secret on :material-source-fork: `evaluationcontext/evaluationcontext.colour`, granting these permission to :material-source-fork: `evaluationcontext/daxlib`.
+So that the workflow run from :material-source-fork: `evaluationcontext/evaluationcontext.colour` can create a new :octicons-git-branch-24: branch in :material-source-fork: `evaluationcontext/daxlib`

 ![Add Secret](AddSecret.png)